Going beyond AI Agents in customer service

 Do they work on chat and email?

-This will depend on the provider, but in theory they can each work on both chat and email, and any other text-based support.
+This will depend on the provider, but in theory AI agents can operate across multiple channels, including chat, email, and voice, as well as any other text-based support.
+The convenience of being able to access customer support through various channels—such as chat and voice—means customers can get help whether they are at home or on the go.
 However, given that AI agents tend to be best at the pre-purchase side of the customer journey, often they are only deployed on chat.

 Vendor Characteristics to Consider